Welcome to Camosun College!

 If you are new to the province of BC:

-- After 3 months – you should be eligible for BC's Medical Services Plan (MSP).
+- After 3 months – you should be eligible to apply for BC's Medical Services Plan (MSP).
+See instructions on how to enrol in MSP.

 If you already have BC MSP: